tomkingchen/tomkingblog/content/posts/pihole-on-kubernetes.md

 >Make sure your cluster version is compatible with the version of Metallb you are installing.
 >To check your cluster version run `kubectl version` and check **Server Version**.

 Next, deploy the config value file below.
-The file set address range for the load balancer.
+The file sets the address range for the load balancer.
 ```
 apiVersion: metallb.io/v1beta1
 kind: IPAddressPool